 I chose these brokerage accounts based on three core factors:

 - Securities available to investors

 My logic: If a platform is hard to use and has a lot of fees you’re probably not going to benefit from it.
 Plus, a brokerage firm with limited offerings can make it hard to build a well-diversified portfolio.
 A good beginner brokerage account should have almost no fees, a variety of investment options to choose from, and a good user experience.
 An offer for opening an account is also a great incentive to sign up.

 Who are the best online brokerage accounts for?

-The best online brokerage accounts are for individuals who want to buy, sell and hold investment securities online through their desktop, tablet, and/or mobile device.
-These can be iOS or the best stock trading apps for Android users.
+The best online brokerage accounts are for individuals who want to buy, sell and hold investment securities online through their desktop, tablet, and/or mobile device (iOS or Android).

 A brokerage account is one of the first steps for someone looking to build their investment portfolio and take advantage of potential long-term growth, or alternatively short-term goals depending on your account type.